tommybaw/Python-API-Guide/README.md

 </details>

 ### Bonus:
-RJMetrics allows only up to 100 POST requests at a time.
-Can you come up with a way to send requests in batches?
+Many integrations (RJMetrics included) place a cap on the maximum number of requests that can be sent at a time.
+Can you come up with a way to get around this by sending requests in batches?

 <details>
 <summary> *Answer* </summary>